djangoist/djangoist.org/README.md

 Yaz oraya bi sikinti varsa

-In case of any problem djangoboys.org $8.99 in name.com
+In case of any problem djangoboys.org 8.99 silbers in name.com